-Mr. Yousef Al Othman, General Manager, Group Human Capital
+Mr. Abdulla Nasser Al-Khalifa, General Manager, Group Human Capital

-Mr. Yousef Al Othman joined QNB in 2007 and currently serves as the General Manager, Group Human Capital.
-Prior to joining QNB, Mr. Al Othman held a variety of roles in financial institutions and corporations within Qatar and has over 25 years of experience in financial institutions.
-Mr. Al Othman holds a Bachelor's degree in Computer Science from the University of Southern California.
+Mr. Abdulla Nasser Al-Khalifa joined QNB in 1992 and currently serves as the General Manager, Group Human Capital.
+Prior to joining QNB, Mr. Al-Khalifa held a variety of roles within QNB and has over 25 years of experience at QNB.
+Mr. Al-Khalifa holds a Bachelor's degree in Business Administration from the Eastern Washington University and is a board member of QNB Tunisia.